AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-Next we consider variations in the thermal energy, $\delta U/U$, shown in the middle row of Fig.~\ref{fig:icm_energy_evo}.
-While the size and positions of the troughs are similar to those for $\delta M/M$, the peaks are typically larger and the solid and dotted lines no longer follow so closely, in particular at early times and for more powerful jets.
-Considering all gas (solid lines), while there are clear similarities between the troughs in $\delta U/U$ and in $\delta M/M$, at small radii the drop in energy is due to the removal of mass, while the larger increases in $\delta U/U$ at larger radii indicate that the gains in thermal energy here are not caused by mass redistribution alone and must also include heating due to the jet action.

-When jet material is not included, differences can be seen in the $\delta U/U$ curves, which are more pronounced for higher power jets at earlier times and at smaller radii, where the energy in the jet material makes a significant contribution to the total energy budget.
-This fits with the picture drawn in Section~\ref{sec:lobe_energetics}, whereby during inflation, the jet lobes retain a significant fraction of the jet energy within the central region of the cluster.
-Thereafter this energy is transferred to the ICM at ever larger radii as the lobes move through the cluster atmosphere and are disrupted by the cluster weather.
-As in the case for the $\delta M/M$ curves, the prominent peaks correspond well to the outer regions of the jet feedback influence and any fluctuations beyond this region are small compared to the total thermal energy of the environment.
+Considering all gas (solid lines), the similarities between the troughs in $\delta U/U$ and $\delta M/M$ indicate that at small radii the drop in energy is due to the removal of mass.
+However, larger peaks in $\delta U/U$ compared to those in $\delta M/M$ indicate that the gains in thermal energy here are not caused by mass redistribution alone and must also include heating due to the jet action.
+When jet material is not included, there are differences between the $\delta U/U$ curves, which are more pronounced for higher power jets at earlier times and at smaller radii, where the energy in the jet material makes a significant contribution to the total energy budget.
+This fits with the picture drawn in Section~\ref{sec:lobe_energetics}, whereby during inflation, the jet lobes retain a significant fraction of energy within the cluster centre.
+Thereafter this energy is transferred to the ICM at ever larger radii as the lobes rise and become disrupted by the cluster weather.
+As for $\delta M/M$, the prominent peaks correspond well to the outer regions of the jet feedback influence and any fluctuations beyond this region are small compared to the total thermal energy of the environment.

-We estimate the difference in thermal energy content between jet and non-jet runs, $\Delta E_{\rm therm}/E_{\rm inj}^{\rm tot}$, in the same manner as for the potential energy and for each jet power we list it in the third column of Table~\ref{tab:delta_E}.
-Again we find that the associated error is largest for the low power jet, however it is considerably smaller than for the corresponding potential energy estimate.
-Taking the estimates at face value, we find that the difference in thermal energy between jet and non-jet runs, as a percentage of jet power, increases with jet power.
-In other words, more powerful jets appear to be more efficient at heating the ICM.